natevw/ShutterStem/PHILOSOPHY.md

-ShutterStem is a photo library that is extendable, syncable and scalable.

-[alternate/SPOILER: ShutterStem is a standardish way of using CouchDB to manage photos]

-=== PREFACE ===

 ShutterStem is trying to make taking photos fun again.

 === Core concepts ===

+ShutterStem provides an extendable, syncable and scalable photo library build on top of CouchDB.
+The design of ShutterStem is influenced by the following principles:

 0. Photo metadata is coupled to the purpose of taking photos.
 (Buzzword: meta)